-This accommodated overland will take you to East and Southern Africa's best attractions.
-From trekking for gorillas in Uganda to game driving in Maasai Mara, Serengeti, Ngorongoro Crater, Chobe and Etosha.
-Enjoy the white sand and clear blue ocean of Zanzibar and feel the spray from Victoria Falls.
+This accommodated overland tour will take you to East and Southern Africa's best attractions.
+From trekking for gorillas in Uganda to game viewing in Maasai Mara, Serengeti, Ngorongoro Crater, Chobe and Etosha.
+Enjoy the beaches and clear blue ocean of Zanzibar and feel the spray from Victoria Falls.
 Climb the sand dunes in the worlds oldest desert and finally finish off in beautiful Cape Town.
 This tour will leave you with incredible memories and provide you with an insight into the magic of Africa.

 Gorilla and Chimp trekking permits are booked at the time of confirming your tour at an additional cost.
 See more info for details.

 Day 2.
 Lake Nakuru to Eldoret Accommodation.
 Naiberi Camp.Leaving Nakuru we travel northwest climbing at altitude to the rural town of Eldoret.
 We cross the Equator today going from the Southern to Northern Hemisphere.
 Eldoret is the fifth largest town in Kenya and surrounding by lush tea plantations that are abundant in this part of Kenya.

 Day 3.
 Eldoret to Kampala, Uganda Highlights.
 Kampala, Uganda.
 Accommodation.
 Red Chilli Hideaway, Kampala.Leaving Kenya, our journey takes us into Uganda today.
 After crossing the busy border we drive along with views of the local villages and people carrying on with their daily routines.

 Day 4.
 Kampala to Queen Elizabeth National Park Accommodation.
 Simba Camp, Uganda.Today we continue on to the western side of Uganda and the pretty Albertine valley with its hills.
 This part of Uganda offers vast tracts of natural vegetation and is home to a number of conservation areas.